section-engineering-education/engineering-education/content/articles/how-to-work-with-lombok-on-quarkus/index.md

 published: true
 url: /how-to-work-with-lombok-on-quarkus/
 title: Getting Started With Quarkus
 description: This tutorial will provide a step by step guide on how to use Lombok library on a Quarkus project.
-It aims at providing an insight on the features of Lombok by building a Movie application.
+It aims at providing an insight into the features of Lombok by building a Movie application.
 author: chris-mutua
-date: 2021-11-22T00:00:00-08:50
+date: 2021-11-30T00:00:00-11:15
 topics: []
 excerpt_separator: <!--more-->
 images: